d2l-ai/d2l-en/chapter_multilayer-perceptrons/environment.md

-It turns out that under some mild conditions---if our classifier was reasonably accurate in the first place, and if the target data contain only categories that we have seen before, and if the label shift assumption holds in the first place (the strongest assumption here),
+It turns out that under some mild conditions---if our classifier was reasonably accurate in the first place, and if the target data contains only categories that we have seen before, and if the label shift assumption holds in the first place (the strongest assumption here),